 Personal: Victor was born on 18th May 1881 at 9 Upper Cloister, Windsor Castle, Berkshire, where his father, Rev. Richard Tahourdin, was Honorary Chaplain to Queen Victoria at St. George’s Chapel.
 (It is believed in the family that he was tactfully named after the boss!)
 [1881 Census RG 11/1323]

-Victor’s mother was Julia Elizabeth (née Maxwell) and Victor had two older brothers, Spencer Maxwell and William de Bas. [see Footnote below] (William enrolled in the Indian Civil Service in 1899 but died after just 2 years.)
+Victor’s mother was Julia Elizabeth (née Maxwell) and Victor had two older brothers, Spencer Maxwell [see Footnote below] and William de Bas.

 The 1901 Census (RG 13/1026) shows that Richard had moved to become Vicar of St. Mary’s Church, Twickenham, London, and Victor, his parents and 3 domestic servants were living at Neville House, London Road, Twickenham.